gitblanc/c1b3rn0t3s/content/notes/Bug Bounty/tools_to_use.md

 - [whois](https://docs.microsoft.com/en-us/sysinternals/downloads/whois) - Windows Whois performs the registration record for the domain name or IP address that you specify.
 - [DNSrecon-gui](https://github.com/micro-joan/DNSrecon-gui) - DNSrecon tool with GUI for Kali Linux
 - [Dnsx](https://github.com/projectdiscovery/dnsx) - dnsx is a fast and multi-purpose DNS toolkit allow to run multiple DNS queries of your choice with a list of user-supplied resolvers.
+- [WhoisFreaks](https://whoisfreaks.com/) - Perform a Whois lookup for any domain

 ### Subdomain